Skip to main content

 Translation Look-aside Buffers

-• using multi-level page table can save space.
+• using multi-level page tables can save space.

-• example: for 32-bit virtual address, 1 GB physical memory, and 4 kB pages how many bits do we need for the frame number?
+• For example, how many bits do we need for the frame number for a 32-bit virtual address, 1 GB physical memory, and four kB pages?
 1GB = 30 physical address bits.
 4KB is 12 offset bits.
 Thus we need 30-12 = 18 bits for the frame number.

 • potential solution: cache this! called translation look-aside buffers.